jsinkbaek/Seismic-dEBs/RV/Readme.md

 Inspiration is taken from <https://ui.adsabs.harvard.edu/abs/2019AJ....157..243X/abstract>.
 However, the current implementation here is designed for merged spectra, not un-merged like in the paper.
   - *linear_limbd_coeff_estimate.py*.
 Convenience functions to estimate a linear limb darkening coefficient for a spectrum by table look-up and interpolation.
 Not essential, but useful as a linear limb darkening coefficient should be provided to the rotational fitting profile.

+#### Data folder
+The Data folder is for storing unprocessed and processed data related to the analysis.
+Some functions (like in *AFS_algorithm.py*) automatically saves to specific folders, which need to be available.
+Otherwise, most of the data saving and loading is done and designated directly in the script, so paths must be specified there.
+You can look at the example script for an idea of how to do it.

+#### Scripts and implemenation
-An example implementation of the code is provided in the script *RV_from_spectra_kic8430105.py*, which examines the system KIC8430105 housing a RGB star with about ~95-98% of the system luminosity, and an MS star with ~2-3% of the luminosity.
+An example implementation of the code is provided in the script *RV_from_spectra_kic8430105.py*, which examines the system KIC8430105 housing an RGB star with about ~95-98% of the system luminosity, and an MS star with ~2-3% of the luminosity.
 The primary purpose of a script here is still to designate input, specifiy variables/"turn-knobs", and to act as pipeline between function calls.
 However, it does include some essential processing in the script, which means it is hard to call it completely separate from the code.
 Therefore it is recommended to examine the example script and draw inspiration from it when trying to work with the code on a new system.